mkduong-ai/fairdo/README.md

 ## Documentation

+The documentation is available at [https://fairdo.readthedocs.io/en/latest/](https://fairdo.readthedocs.io/en/latest/).
+To build the documentation manually, follow this guide:

-The package follows the PEP8 style guide and is documented with NumPy style docstrings.
-To view the HTML pages of the documentation, follow these instructions:
+The package follows the PEP8 style guide and is documented with NumPy style DocStrings.
+To build the HTML pages from the documentation manually, follow these instructions:

 Activate virtual environment and install sphinx.